Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 ### Introduction

-Kotlin has a type system with the following main properties:
+Kotlin has a type system with the following main properties.

 * hybrid static and gradual type checking
 * null safety